Research

 [WP SSRN[WP BdP] [Ungated] [Slides] [Twitter thread]

-Media Coverage: Visão, ECO, Jornal de Negócios, Observador, Público, RTP, and SIC (all in Portuguese)
+Media Coverage: Visão, ECO, Jornal de Negócios, Observador, Público, RTP, SIC (all in Portuguese).

 Abstract: